yanntm/ITS-Tools-MCC/README.md

 It can be noted that although ITS-Tools went from Gold Reachability in 2021 to Silver in 2022, this was in fact due to a run error from the contest organizers.
 This is  visible if you search DNC in [this page](https://mcc.lip6.fr/index.php?CONTENT=results/ReachabilityCardinality.html&TITLE=Results%20for%20ReachabilityCardinality) or [here](https://mcc.lip6.fr/index.php?CONTENT=results/ReachabilityFireability.html&TITLE=Results%20for%20ReachabilityFireability).
 These DNC answers from ITS-Tools are all bugs in the MCC managed experiment, not bugs in ITS-Tools.

-Since this was not diagnosed after the contest results were announced, the 2022 results stand with ITS-Tools in silver.
+Since this was not diagnosed before the contest results were announced, the 2022 "Reachability" results stand with ITS-Tools in Silver and [Tapaal](https://www.tapaal.net/) in Gold.
 But Gold2021 (i.e. ITS-Tools from 2021) did get the best score on Reachability in 2022 (in front of Tapaal), and we know that ITS-Tools 2022 was improved with respect to 2021 so we are confident that in 2023 we will reclaim the Gold in reachability.

 ### In 2021